liandir/spiking-neural-network/README.md

 # spiking-neural-network
-A python package for simulating spiking neural networks.
+A python package for simulating biological neural networks.